juliend88/Docker/bundle-toolbox/README-EN.md

 You must indicate the type [(standard ou performant)](https://www.cloudwatt.com/fr/produits/stockage-bloc/) and the size of the block volume that will be attached to your stack via the `volume_size` parameter.

 Finally , you can set a number of nodes to distribute the load.
-By default, the toolbox will be deployed on 1 instance *master* and 1 *slave* node.
+By default, MyCloudManager will be deployed on 1 instance *master* and 1 *slave* node.
 At maximum, MyCloudManager Beta deploy on one instance *master* and 3 *slave* node.

 Press **LANCER**.